briejames/Brie-Portfolio-Project/README.md

 ## Description

-_{This is a look into my life and experience as well as a bit about me and what brought me to this new journey.
+_This is a look into my life and experience as well as a bit about me and what brought me to this new journey.
 Almost like a resume but not as formal, this application was created to not only let people know a bit about me but to showcase the things I've learned over the last two weeks, to show my progress, growth, tools and language and how they were executed.
 I was given the option to use bootstrap for this project but I really wanted to get a feel for the basic tools and language used before picking up a new tool.
-This was a really great learning experience and will definitely help support and prepare me in knowing how to utilize my off time in the future.}_
+This was a really great learning experience and will definitely help support and prepare me in knowing how to utilize my off time in the future._

 ## Setup/Installation Requirements/Clone from Github